Candidate FAQ

 -

-Yes.
-If you receive a job offer, you will be able to relocate with your immediate family (i.e. your spouse or de facto partner and any dependent children).
-Skilled visa programs generally do not allow you to include parents or siblings.
+In many skilled migration programmes, if you receive a job offer, you will be permitted to relocate with your immediate family (e.g. your spouse and any dependent children).
+However, some countries or specific temporary visa types do not allow for dependents to relocate immediately with the principal applicant.

 -